libexpat/libexpat/expat/README.md

 from a source distribution.

-## Buildung from a Source Distribution
+## Building from a Source Distribution

 ### a) Building with the configure script (i.e. GNU Autotools)